-In another accident, an Uber driver was found not guilty of running a red light that caused him to collide into the car of a Seminole County deputy, thus causing the death of his passenger.
-The Uber driver received a sentence to pay a $1,000 fine, and a six-month suspension of his license.
+In another accident, an Uber driver was found not guilty of running a red light that caused him to collide into a Seminole County deputy, causing the death of his passenger.
+The Uber driver had to pay a $1,000 fine, and a six-month suspension of his license.

 Seek medical attention immediately after an Uber car accident